Monday, 31 January 2022

 There is no need to study the philosophies of Berkeley, Kant, Hume, and other western and eastern philosophers; they are not the means to acquire Self-Knowledge or Brahma Gnana or Atma Gnana.+

-There is no need to study the philosophies of Berkeley, Kant, Hume, and other western and eastern philosophers; they are not the means to acquire Self-Knowledge or Brahma Gnana or Atma Gnana.
+There is no need to study the philosophies of Berkeley, Kant, Hume, and other Western and Eastern philosophers; they are not the means to acquire Self-Knowledge or Brahma Gnana or Atma Gnana.

 Philosophical Authoritarianism merely assumes as true what another says, but what has yet to be proved.

-There is no need for any philosophy to verify the truth of the Self.
-All that is intellectual wealth, useful in explaining doubts and difficulties if others rise them if he encounters them in course of thinking.
+All that is intellectual wealth, useful in explaining doubts and difficulties if others raise them, if he encounters them in the course of thinking.
 But to attain realization, all that is not necessary.

 The seeker of truth should not hold any philosophy as a yardstick.
 One needs fresh water to drink, but he does not require all the water of the whole lake to quench his thirst for truth.